The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 South Africa - Engineering Council of South Africa (2002)

 United States - Accreditation Board for Engineering and Technology (2013)

 Four EIT Bachelors programs are now accredited under the “Sydney Accord”.

 The Bachelor of Science (Civil and Structural Engineering), Bachelor of Science (Electrical Engineering), Bachelor of Science (Industrial Automation Engineering) - Control & Instrumentation and Bachelor of Science (Mechanical Engineering) qualifications are provisionally recognized by Engineers Australia and (through the Sydney Accord) by leading professional associations and societies in Australia, Canada, Chinese Taipei, Hong Kong China, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.

-The Sydney Accord is an agreement for the international recognition of Engineering Technician qualifications.
+The Sydney Accord is an agreement for the international recognition of Engineering Technologist qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Two EIT Master's programs are now accredited under the “Washington Accord”.

 The Master of Engineering (Electrical Systems) and Master of Engineering (Industrial Automation) - Control & Instrumentation qualifications are provisionally recognized by Engineers Australia and (through the Washington Accord) by leading professional associations and societies in Australia, Canada, China, Chinese Taipei, Hong Kong China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Sri Lanka, Turkey United Kingdom, United States and Pakistan.